simondsmason/hubitat-light-monitor-wrapper/README.md

 2. Increase the check interval to reduce polling frequency
 3. Disable debug logging if not needed
 4. Check for network congestion or WiFi issues

+### Infinite Loop Issues (Fixed in v1.06+)

+If you experience continuous refresh commands or monitoring loops:

+1. **Update to version 1.06 or later** - This version includes fixes for infinite loops
+2. **Restart the app** - Go to app settings and click "Done" to clear stuck monitoring states
+3. **Use the clear function** - Run `app.clearStuckMonitoring()` in the Hubitat console if needed
+4. **Check for digital events** - The app now properly filters out digital responses to its own commands

 ## Contributing